Hollow Knight: Silksong: Synopsis

 Hornet escapes her captors and falls into the Moss Grotto.
 She finds that her captors were adherents of the Citadel, a supposedly holy institution located at Pharloom's summit that attracts numerous pilgrims.
 Hornet decides to ascend to the Citadel to uncover the reason behind her capture.
-Throughout her journey, Hornet encounters the remnants of the Weavers and binds their power, while meeting pilgrims, Pharloom's residents, and travelers from other lands.
-She also encounters Lace, a being composed entirely of Silk who taunts Hornet throughout her journey.
+During her journey, Hornet meets various pilgrims and NPCs, however, in the Deep Docks, Hornet encounters Lace, a being strung entirely of silk.
+Lace attempts to stop Hornet from reaching the citadel, but, after being defeated, flees to the citadel, allowing Hornet to continue.

-As the game progresses, it is revealed that the Weavers were spider-like bugs evolved by Grand Mother Silk, a godlike being.
-Initially believing her to be their mother, they served Grand Mother Silk before rebelling upon discovering the truth.
-The Weavers contained her within the Cradle—a structure atop the Citadel—but over time she was able to exert her influence on other bugs, causing the Haunting.
-Some of the Weavers left Pharloom for the kingdom of Hallownest, giving birth to Hornet.
+As the game progresses, it is revealed that the Weavers were spider-like bugs ascended by Grand Mother Silk, a godlike being.
+Initially believing themselves to be divine descendants, they served Grand Mother Silk before rebelling upon discovering that they would never be the true gods of the kingdom.
+The Weavers trapped and lulled her to sleep within the Cradle, but over time she was able to exert her influence on other bugs, causing the Haunting.
+Some of the Weavers left Pharloom for the kingdom of Hallownest, one of whom named Herrah eventually giving birth to Hornet.

 Hornet eventually gains access to the Citadel and reaches the Cradle, where she battles and defeats Lace.
-Lace is revealed to be a creation of Grand Mother Silk, and is disillusioned by her origins, believing her existence to be unnatural.
+Lace is revealed to be another creation of Grand Mother Silk, and is disillusioned by her origins, believing her existence to be unnatural.
 After this encounter, Hornet faces Grand Mother Silk herself.
 The fight can either end with Hornet defeating the deity and binding her power, thus becoming Pharloom's new monarch, or a parasite within Hornet consuming both of them.